Longwood 81 Exceptional

 What's it like Living in Longwood?

-Longwood is a moderately-sized city located in the state of Florida.
-The city has a population of 15,514 residents.
-The majority of Longwood residents report their race to be White; this is followed by Black and Asian.
+Longwood is a mid-sized city located in the state of Florida.
+The city has a population of 15,833 people.
+If we look at the most recent Census, Longwood is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Longwood is the right fit for you, your one way commute time will average 29 minutes, which is about average when compared to the national commute time of 26 minutes.

-Using data and statistics Longwood has received a livability score of 81/100.
-This score is ranked in the 96th percentile when compared to all other cities.
+The livability score in Longwood is 80 out of 100 and the city is ranked in the 95th percentile of all cities across America.
 Based on this score, Longwood would be considered a very livable city!
 Longwood also ranks in the top 10 percent of all cities, which is no small feat!
-There are nine total categories that form the livability score.
-Longwood ranks well for crime (B), cost of living (A), education (A-) and housing (A+) Unfortunately for Longwood, there are some categories for which it does not rank well, this includes: amenities (F).
+There are nine total categories that create the livability score.
+Longwood scores well for cost of living (A-), education (A) and housing (A+) The bad news for Longwood, there are some categories for which it does not rank well, this includes: amenities (F).

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Longwood excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.

 Assuming that Longwood meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Longwood.
 Everything else becomes a lot less important if it turns out that home prices in Longwood are simply unattainable.
-The median home price for Longwood homes is $229,700, which is 37.7% higher than the Florida average.
-If we take a closer look at the affordability of homes in Longwood, we’ll see that the home price to income ratio is 3.5, which is 2.9% higher than the Florida average.
+The median home price for Longwood homes is $412,625, which is 37.7% higher than the Florida average.
+If we take a closer look at the affordability of homes in Longwood, we’ll see that the home price to income ratio is 4.2, which is 0% lower than the Florida average.

 Best Places to Live in and Around Longwood